sudhirpratapyadav/desert_reconstruction/README.md

 This repository contains codes used for the course project of Fundamentals of Machine Learning.
 Title: Neural Radiance Fields (NeRF) based 3D Scene Reconstruction of a Desert Environment

+It contains 2 folders one for collected datasets and another for unity project to collect simulated data.
+Instant NGP is used for NeRF reconstruction for which its official repository is provided below.
+It also contain one python script used to preprocess data whose steps are mentioned below.

 ## Unity ROS Camera (package) - Data Collection
 ### A simple robot with 4 wheels
 - A simple urdf file is created (along with xacro).
 This urdf file is imported to unity using urdf importer.